Aerocene/explorer/sensor/instructions/assembly.md

-How to assemble the sensor pack:
+How to assemble the sensor pack, complete PDF: